The following article introduces the risk limit used on Bybit and how it impacts traders wishing to open a position using leverage.

 The risk limit table lists the minimum initial margin, and maximum leverage that can be used depending on the contract value.

-Please note that the maintenance margin of perpetual contracts will always be 0.5% regardless of the total contract value.
+Please note that the Maintenance Margin Base Value of BTC perpetual contracts is 0.5% of total contract value and Margin requirements will increase or decrease accordingly as risk limit changes.
 Bybit establishes a different risk limit for different contracts.
 For more details, please refer to our reference pages in our help center to understand the specific limits.

 A change in the risk limit tier will affect the required margin for all existing positions and active orders.